Primary prevention

 Longer surface intervals and rest days after each 2-3 days of diving

-However, in numerous cases there is no identifiable cause, reflecting poor understanding of the pathophysiological mechanisms involved.
+However, in numerous cases there is no identifiable cause, reflecting poor understanding of the pathophysiologic mechanisms involved.
 According to one report, up to 50% of cases of arterial gas embolism secondary to pulmonary barotrauma occur spontaneously during dives within conventional limits.[23]
-It is also important to emphasise the value of early reporting of any post-dive symptom that cannot be attributed, with clinical certainty, to another cause.
+It is also important to emphasize the value of early reporting of any post-dive symptom that cannot be attributed with clinical certainty to another cause.

 Secondary prevention

-Following an episode of decompression sickness or barotrauma, further exposure to pressure changes (both external and internal) should be minimised.[3]
-Patients are advised to avoid diving, flying, auto-inflation manoeuvres, and strenuous physical exertion, ideally until full resolution has occurred.[3]
-As coughing or sneezing can significantly worsen inner-ear barotrauma, patients should be advised to avoid coughing, sneezing, equalising, and any physical exertion.
-In such patients the use of anti-tussives, antihistamines, and stool softeners is recommended.
+Following an episode of decompression sickness or barotrauma, further exposure to pressure changes (both external and internal) should be minimized.[3]
+Patients are advised to avoid diving, flying, autoinflation maneuvers, and strenuous physical exertion, ideally until full resolution has occurred.[3]
+As coughing or sneezing can significantly worsen inner-ear barotrauma, patients should be advised to avoid coughing, sneezing, equalizing, and any physical exertion.
+In such patients the use of antitussives, antihistamines, and stool softeners is recommended.

 Use of this content is subject to our disclaimer